New arrest made in News Corp phone-hacking probe

-LONDON Police investigating the scandal of illegal telephone hacking centred on the British arm of Rupert Murdoch's News Corp empire said they had made another arrest on Wednesday.
+LONDON London police investigating the scandal of illegal telephone hacking centered on the British arm of Rupert Murdoch's News Corp empire said they had made another arrest Wednesday.

 Police said a 31-year-old woman had been detained on suspicion of conspiracy to intercept voicemail messages and was being questioned in northeast England.